 Here’s a review of Next from one of their customers, Arthur Ruth, vice president of operations at Memphis Maids:

 “Next has great customer service, and they are always really quick to respond to any issues we have.
 We have general liability and professional liability through Next.
 They love small businesses and they make everything easy to set up, to call, and to respond.
 Being quick to respond is the best thing that any insurance company can offer.”

 It’s free and easy to get a quote on Next’s website.
 You simply fill out a few pages of information about your business.
 The details you’re asked to provide will differ based on the insurance product or products you select.
 When you’ve completed the form, you’ll instantly get a quote and be able to purchase a policy online.
 You can also call, email, or live chat with a Next rep for more assistance.

 State Farm earns our nod for best customer service among business insurance companies.
-They rank in the top five on J.D.
-Power’s ranking of the best small commercial insurance companies.
 State Farm sells policies nationwide through 19,000 agents who service their individual neighborhoods and understand the demographics and needs of businesses in the area.
 These agents are captive, meaning they only work on behalf of State Farm and no other insurer.
 As a result, State Farm agents have a deep understanding of State Farm products and can help their clients select appropriate coverage.

 Many people think of State Farm only for its consumer insurance policies, but they have several offerings on the business side.
 Here are the business coverages from State Farm:

 Note that there might be some variation in coverage based on where your agent and business are located.